+The driving test examiner will hand you your test pass certificate and you’re good to go.
 In terms of claiming your full driving licence, for the majority of the time this is done by the driving examiner who retains your provisional licence, sends it off to the Driver and Vehicle Licensing Agency (DVLA), who will in turn send you your full licence, usually within two weeks.

 Occasionally you may need to apply for a full licence yourself.
 Details of this can be located further down this page.

 When the excitement wears off, many new drivers think ‘I passed my driving test, now what?’